MSc Materials Science and Nanotechnology, 120 credits

 Applicants shall have:

 - a bachelor's degree in physics, applied physics, materials science, electronics engineering or equivalent

-- at least 20 ECTS credits mathematics/applied mathematics and/or application of mathematics relevant to the program including courses in calculus, linear algebra, vector calculus, Fourier transform and differential equations
+- at least 20 ECTS credits in mathematics/applied mathematics and/or application of mathematics relevant to the programme including courses in calculus, linear algebra, vector calculus, Fourier transform and differential equations

 - at least 20 ECTS credits in physics including courses in mechanics, wave physics, modern physics, electromagnetism, and thermal and statistical physics